 We are developing a Supplier Code of Practice which specifies supplier obligations regarding modern slavery and human trafficking.
-In 2018 Hard Rock will make all existing tier one suppliers aware of its Modern Slavery and Human Trafficking Policy and Disclosure Statement; provide and promote clear online supplier guidance in its Modern Slavery and Human Trafficking Policy Statement and its Supplier Code of Practice booklet; and incorporate clear instructions within its Supplier Code of Practice regarding modern slavery and human trafficking to ensure that suppliers understand the standards that the organisation applies.
+In 2018 Hard Rock will make all existing tier one suppliers aware of its Modern Slavery and Human Trafficking Policy and Disclosure Statement; provide and promote clear online supplier guidance in its Modern Slavery and Human Trafficking Policy Statement and its Supplier Code of Practice booklet; and incorporate clear instructions within its Supplier Code of Practice regarding modern slavery and human trafficking to ensure that suppliers understand the standards that the organization applies.

 As part of the due diligence processes into any supplier approval process will incorporate a review of the controls undertaken by the supplier to prevent slavery and human trafficking.

-The Company’s Directors and senior management shall take responsibility for implementing this statement and its objectives and shall provide adequate resources (training, personnel hours) and investment to ensure that slavery and human trafficking is not taking place within the organisation and within its supply chains.
+The Company’s Directors and senior management shall take responsibility for implementing this statement and its objectives and shall provide adequate resources (training, personnel hours) and investment to ensure that slavery and human trafficking is not taking place within the organization and within its supply chains.

->We are committed to raising awareness of Modern Slavery and Human Rights by ongoing employee and supplier engagement and collaboration.
+We are committed to raising awareness of Modern Slavery and Human Rights by ongoing employee and supplier engagement and collaboration.
 A full copy of this policy and a copy of the Modern Slavery Act 2015 will be accessible to all employees and suppliers electronically and can be obtained from the Company’s Human Resource department upon request.